-Potential interactions between direct oral anticoagulants and atorvastatin/simvastatin: cohort and case-crossover study.
+Potential interactions between direct oral anticoagulants and atorvastatin/simvastatin: a cohort and case-crossover study.

 Copy